usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/testing/readme.md

 # Testing Metaschema XSLT Inspector XSLT

-See the [Testing](../Testing.md) docs for Inspector XSLT for explanation of how these resources can be used.
+See the [TESTING](../TESTING.md) docs for Inspector XSLT for explanation of how to test the application using these resources.

 ## Apologies to the XML-averse (for now)